 Michigan State University's design guidelines and construction standards require that all new buildings and major renovation projects are designed to qualify for at least LEED Silver Certified as defined by the most current version of the United States Green Building Council LEED design requirements.
-The STEM Teaching and Learning Facility will be designed and constructed to a minimum of LEED Silver certification requirements, with the intent to achieve a minimum of LEED Gold.
-The university also evaluates functional requirements, and seeks opportunities for efficiency and productivity improvements in its space design and allocation.
-In addition the university utilizes the least life cycle cost analysis to inform the design, equipment and material selection, thereby minimizing the cost of operations and maintenance.
+The university also evaluates functional requirements and seeks opportunities for efficiency and productivity improvements in its space design and allocation.
+In addition, the university utilizes the least life cycle cost analysis to inform the design, equipment, and material selection, thereby minimizing the cost of operations and maintenance.

-The University's Energy Transition Plan includes long range energy models for the reduction of greenhouse gas emissions and reduced energy consumption of existing and new facilities, including a goal of 20 percent of energy consumption from renewable sources by the end of 2020.
-In 2016, MSU fully transitioned its power plant from coal to natural gas and continues to identify methods to supplement its capacity with renewable energy sources like the recently installed carport solar arrays on five parking lots, and an anaerobic digester.
-Progress on the energy transition plan includes reduced greenhouse gas emission by close to 32 percent and once the solar array panels are completed increased renewables by 11 percent from baseline fiscal year 2010.
+The University's Energy Transition Plan includes long range energy models for the reduction of greenhouse gas emissions and reduced energy consumption of existing and new facilities, including a goal of 15 percent of energy consumption from renewable sources by the end of 2015.
+In 2016, MSU fully transitioned its power plant from coal to natural gas and continues to identify methods to supplement its capacity with renewable energy sources like the recently installed solar array panels on five parking lots, and an anaerobic digester.
+Progress on the energy transition plan includes reduced greenhouse gas emission by over 25 percent and increased renewables by 11.3 percent from baseline fiscal year 2010.

 In addition, MSU joined the Department of Energy's (DOE) Better Buildings Challenge which is an initiative to reduce energy consumption in commercial buildings across the nation.
 The university pledged to reduce energy consumption by 20 percent in 20 million square feet of facilities by the year 2020.
-A plan has been developed to retro-commission 115 major buildings over a 10-year period including energy audits of these facilities, which enable the university to meet the DOE's Better Buildings Challenge goals.
-To date, the university has reduced energy use intensity by approximately 13 percent (weather adjusted) on average across the fleet of buildings on the East Lansing campus.
+As part of this commitment, MSU along with the other Better Building partners, publish their goals and yearly progress updates on the DOE's Better Buildings website.
+To date, the university has reduced energy use intensity by close to 13 percent (weather adjusted) on average across the fleet of buildings on the East Lansing campus.
+Also, a ten-year plan to retro-commission 115 major campus buildings was completed at the end of FY2018.
+The scope of work included mechanical system retro-commissioning and whole building energy audits, resulting thus far in a greater than 20 percent reduction in utilities (steam and electricity) across the fleet of buildings included in the analysis.